intelliw/hsy-api.host/README.md

                                 Each response object is constructed with a data object; and selects a view based on headers
         -  views             // view templates

-`environment` and `logger` packages are mastered in hse-api-host (this project) and shared with hse-api-consumers.
+`environment` and `logger` packages are mastered in hsy-api-host (this project) and shared with hsy-api-consumers.
-Before building copy these packages to hse-consumer project and test.
+Before building copy these packages to hsy-consumer project and test.

 ## Cloud Build